elotroalex/chiens/_texts/translation.md

 - {:.sp} The Son.

 - Maybe then, father, it's my turn to complain.
-- {: .pr} When the Republic offered you to raise me in Europe, the bells of your heart rang high.
+- {: .pr} When the Republic offered you to raise me in Europe, the bells of your heart were ringing with joy.
-- {: .pr} But for me, the cries of exile, of the seagull, and the big salty kidnapping and the sunless haze: exile, my father.
+- {: .pr} But for me that meant the cries of exile, of the seagull, and the big salty kidnapping and the sunless haze: exile, my father.
 - And the rain of purple ash on a foreign Paris.
 - And the cold injected down to the vein.
 - {: .pr} But time passed.
-There was a peace in me, something like fibers untwisting, and the landscape was sweet, maternal, like a reflection on the water, and it had a measure, a decency, a restraint at the same time as an abandonment, the landscape, a friendship at last ... my blood no longer swore, something like an undoing and a blooming.
+There was a peace in me, something like fibers untwisting, and the landscape was sweet, maternal, like a reflection on the water, and it had a measure, a decency, a restraint, along with an abandonment, the landscape, a friendship at last ... my blood no longer cursed, something like an undoing and a blooming.

 - {:.sp} Toussaint.

-- {: .pr} and me, the landscape poisons me with aconites from its alphabet.
-I too can read, and the cloud over the head of the old Negro that I saw on the breaking wheel on a square in Cape Town, he slapped a White, I was 10 years old, the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and the hung populate the sky with orchis, and there are mastiffs with bloody hair and ears ... ears ... boats
+- {: .pr} and I, the landscape poisons me with aconites from its alphabet.
+I too can read, like the cloud over that old Negro I saw on the breaking wheel on a square in Cape Town, he slapped a White, I was 10 years old, the low sky is a damper, the wind swells with burdens and the sobs of sweating skin, the wind is contaminated with whips and casks, and the hung populate the sky with orchis, and there are mastiffs with bloody hair and ears ... ears ... boats

 ---